IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 ``Network home page > Options page > Permissions tab > Users subtab > Create User link > Create Account page``

 Complete the required information denoted by the red asterisk and save.
+Note: an email address can also be used as a username.

 Manage Users